sthi-1005/stock-analysis/README.md

       ... 'print tickerVolumes(i)
       next i
       ```
       - the ticker array length is iterated first, and then the row analysis is iterated afterwards.
-This means instead of running "i x j" lines of code as seen in the original code, the refactored code runs "i + j" lines of code instead (in this case, "tickerIndex + i").
+As such, instead of running "i x j" lines of code as seen in the original code, the refactored code runs "i + j" lines of code (in this case, "tickerIndex + i").